TEACHER TRAINING STAFF

 Jennifer Cavalieri is an international yoga instructor, meditation teacher and the co-founder of Tula Yoga.
 Following her heart and intuition, Jennifer decided to leave her marketing career in 2010 to pursue a new path.
 She has since created a successful yoga business, sustained by determination and hard work, and guided by the ethics that come from practicing and living yoga.
 Her mission is to share these tools on and off the mat to help others find balance, peace, and a life filled with passion and purpose.

-She is the creator and director of Tula Yoga’s teacher training school and has trained over 400 yoga students over the past decade.
+She is the creator and director of Tula Yoga’s teacher training school and has trained hundreds of yoga students over the past decade.
 Since 2013, Tula’s yoga teacher training has remained one of the Tri-State area's leading programs.
 Many of Tula’s graduates are sharing yoga, meditation, and other healing modalities that are helping people all around the world.

 Always willing to try something new, Denise first decided to try yoga when she was 18.
 With her first class in 2000, she fell in love with all that was yoga.
 Immediately attracted to the philosophy of yoga, she sought to cultivate the peace she found on her mat, off of it as well.
 In the years that followed, Denise became a high school English teacher/adjunct professor, but continued to practice and study yoga.
 In 2011, she decided to deepen her practice by completing her 200 hour yoga teacher training at Kula-Kamala and completed her 500ytt at Tula.
 She brings over a decade of experience to 200/300 yoga teacher trainings at Tula as well as her 6-month Yoga Teacher Mentorship.
 She is a also a life and business coach helping other coaches and yoga teachers create businesses that are full of impact and service.
 Her yoga classes are creative, vibrant, yet light-hearted as she moves the class safely through postures.
 Along with teaching yoga, she considers one of her most awesome responsibilities is being a mother to her 3 kiddos.